 To help address all aspects of student success, including career development and employment, retention and case management, support for learning and student partnership and leadership development for Aboriginal and Torres Strait Islander students.

 Julie’s passion is to ensure services are culturally safe, inclusive and responsive to the needs of Aboriginal and Torres Strait Islander people.

 Kathryn Martin is a proud Torres Strait Islander woman, descendant of the Umu Mere and Umai Lag peoples.
 As the Acting Manager of the Oodgeroo Unit, Kathryn directs the operations across Gardens Point and Kelvin Grove campuses to ensure successful student and community engagement; recruitment of staff and prospective students; and the learning support of QUT's Aboriginal and Torres Strait Islander students.

 We are your first point of contact for office inquiries.
-The Professional Services Team provides high-quality operational and administrative support to students and staff of the Oodgeroo Unit.
+The Performance team provides high-quality operational and administrative support to students and staff of the Oodgeroo Unit.

 Learning Support team

-The Learning Support Team is focused on supporting students across all QUT campuses and those undertaking external study.
+The Learning Support team is focused on supporting and engaging current Oodgeroo Unit undergraduate and postgraduate (coursework) students across all QUT campuses and those undertaking external study.
 We are committed to providing academic and cultural support and delivering the Keystones of Success: Supporting Our Future Leaders Program to students.